zhw2590582/option-validator/README.md

       return type === 'error';
     },
   },

+  // Verify array elements
   i: ['number', 'string', 'function'],

   // If there is no corresponding validator, the first one is taken by default.
   j: ['number'],

+  // Verify one of them
+  k: 'number|string',
 };

 optionValidator(option, scheme);